Sabrinas Organizing

 • Solution for the second problem

-After the organizing was complete in the kitchen, I decided to keep the rest of the organizing stuff because a relative, who was moving into their first house at the end of the year, may need it.
+After the kitchen organizing was complete, I decided to keep the rest of the organizing supplies because a relative who was moving into their first house at the end of the year might need them.
 Does that sound familiar?
-I kept items just in case another person might need them.
+I kept items in case someone else might need them.

 And now, a year later, I asked them again if my family needed anything.
 They said no. Great!
-Now, I should be able to get rid of most of it, right?
+Now, I should be able to get rid of most of it.

 So, I mentioned to my husband that I wanted to go through the piles of organizing stuff in our storage closet and pull them out.
 He said, "Why?
 There isn't that much."
-I chuckled and then showed him this:
+I chuckled and then showed him this.
+Yes - it was a lot.

 Before organizing stuff

-Oh, I forgot to mention: The empty boxes (Affiliate Link) that I stored there as well because of small appliances (Affiliate Link) and other gifts we received last Christmas.
+Oh, I forgot to mention: I stored the empty boxes (affiliate) there as well, for small appliances (affiliate) and other gifts we received last Christmas.
 I didn't even want to take a picture of that.
 Yuck!
-Plus, my husband got right to it and started breaking down the boxes (Affiliate Link) and adding them to the recycling bin (Affiliate Link) before I even finished pulling stuff out.
+Plus, my husband got right to it and started breaking down the boxes (affiliate) and adding them to the recycling bin (affiliate) before I even finished pulling stuff out.
 He's great that way.

-After I emptied all the stuff into the family room.
-It made me nervous looking at it all.
+After I emptied all the stuff into the family room, it made me nervous looking at it all.
 Yes, I got nervous.
 I am an organizer who has seen it all for 20+ years.
 It took up almost the entire floor space in my room.
-It was scary to have to decide what needed to go and what could stay truly.
+It was scary to have to decide what needed to go and what could truly stay.
 What if I got rid of something that I could use in my kid's room or in my room?
 But I soldiered on and started.

 Tip: Assign one organizing bin for smaller organizing supplies you may need.
-Store it in the garage (Affiliate Link) or basement for quick organizing projects in your home!
+Store it in the garage (affiliate) or basement for quick organizing projects in your home!
 But, not this big.
 This pile is way out of hand.

 1st Organizing Issue:

 The tricky part of organizing this stuff for me was letting go of picture frames.
 I love picture frames and am always updating and rotating them.
 But these were the ones I hadn't used in years.
 BUT may use in the future.
-The same old story (Affiliate Link), right?
+The same old story (affiliate), right?

 picture frame issue image